Communities In Schools of Houston’s Student Support Specialists Helping a Record Number of Students this School Year

 CIS of Houston’s Student Support Specialists work on campuses in Houston, Spring Branch, Alief and Fort Bend Independent School Districts, Houston Community College and Lone Star College.

-CIS of Houston has impacted more than one million students over the organization’s 40-year history.
+CIS of Houston has impacted more than three million students over the organization’s 40-year history.